paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

-In the third and last case, the value initially set on the `secondsToday` variable is arbitrary and the one provided in the method call is negative.
-Given the provided parameter is negative, it is parsed as 0 and the method updates the `secondsToday`and `secondsOverall` not considering the variations provided by the method.
+In the third and last case, the value initially set on the `secondsToday` variable is 10 and the one provided in the method call is negative.
+Given the provided parameter is negative, it is parsed as zero and the method updates the `secondsToday`and `secondsOverall` considering this value and not the negative one.

 ```java
 @Test